monacoremo/postgrest-sessions-example/app.sql.md

 ### Logout API endpoint

-`api.logout` will expire the session using `app.logout` and unset the session cookie.
+`api.logout` will expire the session using `auth.logout` and unset the session cookie.

 ```sql